I have worked as a Psychological Therapist in and around Gloucestershire since qualifying in 2009.

 I work with adults, couples, children and young people drawing on a range of therapy interventions to suit individual client need after all we are all unique, individual with different values, beliefs and experiences.

 Appointments can be offered at various times that include daytime, evenings and weekends.
-Sessions last for 50 mins to 1 hour and can be weekly or fortnightly to suit.
+Sessions last for 50 mins and can be weekly or fortnightly to suit.

 I am a member of the BACP and work to their ethical framework.
 I have an enhanced CRB and professional liability insurance.